mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Search Browser

-There is no provided way to search for code that contains a given string.
+One way to search for code that contains a given text is to move focus into the bottom pane of a System Browser, right-click, select "Find with Scope" (cmd-e), enter the text, and select a scope.
-However, Mariano Montone implemented a "Search Browser" that provides this.
+The supported scopes are "This method", "All methods in image", "Class {selected}", "Class {selected} and subclasses", and "Class {selected}, subclasses, and superclasses".

+Another way is to use a "Search Browser", created by Mariano Montone.

 To install it: